-A proof-of-principle experiment at the CERN Proton Synchrotron (PS) that combined a free mercury jet target with a 15T solenoid magnet and a 24 GeV primary proton beam was performed.
-It validates the target concept for producing an intense secondary source of muons.
+A proof-of-principle experiment at the CERN Proton Synchrotron that combined a free mercury jet target with a 15T solenoid magnet and a 24 GeV primary proton beam was performed.
+The experiment validates the target concept for producing an intense secondary source of muons by showing the jet repetition rate to replace the disrupted target by the energy deposition from an intense proton beam.
 The PS runs in a harmonic-16 mode and can fill up to 2×10^{12} protons/bunch.
-The achievable spot size at the experiment is $r{rms} \ge 1.2mm$.
-This allows up to 32×10^{12} protons per pulse on the mercury target, generating a peak energy deposition of 180 J/g.
-For this experiment a high magnetic field pulsed solenoid with a bore of 15 cm is designed (Kirk et al, 2003).
-This magnet is capable of delivering a peak field of 15T with a 1s flattop after a 9s ramp.
-The magnet will be cooled to 80K by liquid nitrogen to reduce the resistance of its copper coils.
-The Hg jet delivery system generates a 1 cm diameter mercury jet with velocities up to 15 m/s.
+The spot RMS size in experiment is approximately 1.5 mm.
+This allows up to 30×10^{12} protons per pulse on the mercury target, generating a peak energy deposition of 180 J/g.
+For this experiment, a high magnetic field pulsed solenoid with a bore of 15 cm is designed.
+This magnet is capable of delivering a pulsed peak field of 15 T. which is cooled to 80 K by liquid nitrogen to reduce the resistance of its copper coils.
+The Hg jet delivery system generates a mercury jet from 1 cm diameter nozzle with velocities up to 15 m/s.
 The primary diagnostic of the beam-jet interaction is optical.
-A set of four viewports along the interaction region is connected by imaging fiber-optic bundles to four high speed cameras.
+A set of four view-ports along the interaction region is connected by imaging fiber-optic bundles to four high speed cameras.

 Each pulse of the proton beam delivered to this system constitutes a separate experiment.
 About 360 beam pulses are utilized in a beam-on-demand mode at CERN.
-These pulses span a range of intensities, and a range of time intervals between the multiple extracted bunches per pulse.
-The magnet operates over a range of field strengths of 0-15T.
-This program explores the full variety of beam/target conditions anticipated in the design of Neutrino Factories driven by proton synchrotron of 1-4 MW beam power.
-Based on the experimental results, the magnetohydrodynamic behavior of free jet in a strong magnetic field and the mercury jet dispersal due to the interaction of high energy of beam and mercury jet in various magnetic field are presented in the following chapters.
+These pulses span a range of intensities and time intervals between the multiple extracted bunches per pulse.
+The magnet operates over a range of field strengths of 0 15 T.